oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 - Open a web browser **inside the virtual machine**
 - Login to the Oracle Cloud Console
 - Open the `hamburger` menu (three bars on the top left)
 - Scroll down (if needed) to the `Database` section.
-Click on the `Autonomous Transation Processing` menu option
+Click on the `Autonomous Transaction Processing` menu option
 - Click on your database name in the list (it's a link)
 - On the database page click the `DB Connection` button
   - This will display a Database connection popup